On the Quantum versus Classical Learnability of Discrete Distributions: Quantum and Classical PAC Learning

-\begin{definition}[Efficient Generator] Given some probability distribution $D$ over $\{0,1\}^n$, we say that a classical (quantum) algorithm $\gen_D$ is an efficient generator for $D$ if $\gen_D$ produces samples in $\{0,1\}^n$ according to $D$, using $\mathrm{poly}(n)$ resources.
-In the case of a classical algorithm, we allow the generator to receive as input $m=\mathrm{poly}(n)$ uniformly random input bits. \end{definition} We say that a distribution concept class $\mathcal{C}$ can be efficiently classically (quantum) generated if for all $D\in \mathcal{C}$ there exists an efficient classical (quantum) generator for $D$.
-Additionally, again following Refs. \cite{coyle2019born, Kearns:1994:LDD:195058.195155}, we can define the following notion of an approximate generator, which is necessary for a meaningful notion of PAC learnability: \begin{definition}[$(d,\epsilon)$ Generator] Let $d$ be some distance measure on the space of probability distributions over $\{0,1\}^n$, and $D$ some probability distribution over $\{0,1\}^n$.
-Given some other distribution $D'$ over $\{0,1\}^n$, as well as an efficient generator $\gen_{D'}$ for $D'$, we say that $\gen_{D'}$ is an efficient $(d,\epsilon)$ generator for $D$ if $d(D,D') \leq \epsilon$. \end{definition} In this work we will use primarily the Kullback-Leibler (KL) divergence, defined via\footnote{All logarithms in this work are base 2.}
+\begin{definition}[Efficient Classical and Quantum Generators] Given some probability distribution $D$ over $\{0,1\}^n$, we say that a classical algorithm $\gen_D$ (or quantum algorithm $\qgen_D$) is an efficient classical (quantum) generator for $D$ if $\gen_D$ ($\qgen_D$) produces samples in $\{0,1\}^n$ according to $D$, using $\mathrm{poly}(n)$ resources.
+In the case of a classical algorithm, we allow the generator to receive as input $m=\mathrm{poly}(n)$ uniformly random input bits. \end{definition}

+We say that a distribution class $\mathcal{C}$ can be efficiently classically (quantum) generated if for all $D\in \mathcal{C}$ there exists an efficient classical (quantum) generator for $D$.
+Additionally, again following Refs. \cite{coyle2019born, Kearns:1994:LDD:195058.195155}, we can define the following notion of an approximate generator, which is necessary for a meaningful notion of PAC learnability:

+\begin{definition}[Classical and Quantum $(d,\epsilon)$-Generator] Let $d$ be some distance measure on the space of probability distributions over $\{0,1\}^n$, and $D$ some probability distribution over $\{0,1\}^n$.
+Given some other distribution $D'$ over $\{0,1\}^n$, as well as an efficient classical generator $\gen_{D'}$ (or quantum generator $\qgen_{D'}$) for $D'$, we say that $\gen_{D'}$ ($\qgen_{D'}$) is an efficient classical (quantum) $(d,\epsilon)$-generator for $D$ if $d(D,D') \leq \epsilon$. \end{definition} In this work we will use primarily the Kullback-Leibler (KL) divergence, defined via

 as well as the total variation (TV) distance

 We note that by virtue of its asymmetry the KL-divergence is not strictly a metric, however, via Pinsker's inequality we have that